palkan/rubanok/README.md

 end
 ```

-Now in your controller you only have to test that the specific _plan_ is applied:
+Now in your controller you only have to test that the specific _plane_ is applied:

 ```ruby
 describe CourseSessionController do